dpa-newslab/bbc-newshack-2017/did.md

 ---
 layout: default
 homepage: 3
-hash: what-we-did
+hash: our-solution
-navigation: What we did
+navigation: Our solution
-title: What we did
+title: Our solution
 description: |
 ---

-Platzhalter Projekt
+Combining the media monitoring of the **Summa database** AND our Social Media Monitoring Tool **BUZZRANK**